PLANNING FOR YOUR OVERLAND TRIP

 - Stay for a while if you like a location

-- Sure, travelling alone can feel stressful at times, but it is all part of overlanding.
+- Sure, travelling alone can feel stressful at times, but it is all part of the overlanding experience.

 - You will meet a lot more locals, the best thing of travelling around the world. (integration)